ADHD

 These conditions can simply exist simultaneously, or ADHD symptoms may contribute to the development of anxiety.
 It can be difficult to differentiate between anxiety disorders and ADHD as the two conditions can appear similar.
 For example, some signs that are common to both conditions include difficulty socialising, fidgeting, inattentiveness, and working slowly.

-Research also shows that females living with ADHD are more likely to experience a mood disorder, such as anxiety, than males[viii].
+Research also shows that females living with ADHD are more likely to experience a mood disorder, such as anxiety, than males.
 In fact, because females often present fewer overt symptoms of ADHD than males, professionals can sometimes diagnose a female with anxiety and miss the presentations of ADHD.

 Anxiety symptoms can be particularly taxing for many individuals with ADHD and their loved ones.
 Experiencing high levels of anxiety can lead to exhaustion, fatigue and burnout which can significantly affect someone’s quality of life, including their physical and mental health, work/school and social life.